Cisco Tetration overview

 Q. Is the policy information updated as the application behavior changes?

 A. Using the rich telemetry data, Cisco Tetration continuously monitors for policy compliance and deviation.
 For example, if additional instances of a specific application component are added, Cisco Tetration will enforce the same policy automatically on those instances.
-Also, if the workload moves, policy moves with it, and no additional action is required from administrators.
+Also, if the workload moves, policy moves with it; no additional action is required from administrators.

 Q. Can the Cisco Tetration Analytics platform send notification when policy deviations are identified?

 A. Yes.
 Cisco Tetration Analytics supports northbound notification through the Kafka message bus.
 Any northbound system can subscribe to those notifications and take additional actions.
-For example, a Security Incident Event Management (SIEM) system could subscribe to those events and open tickets automatically.
+For example, a Security Incident and Event Management (SIEM) system could subscribe to those events and open tickets automatically.